Everything You Need to Know About Pests and Gardening

 If you have a pest problem in your garden, let the experts at Pestech Pest Solutions help you manage it.
 We are a proudly family-owned business that has been keeping pests in line since 1989.
 We specialize in helping both residential and commercial property owners take control of their land.
 We can inspect your property for signs of an infestation, help you identify the root of the problem, and develop a long-term management solution.
 This includes monthly or quarterly visits and regular check-ins.
 We will help educate you on the basics of pest management and the best methods for managing common New York pests, like rodents, termites, ticks, flies, mosquitoes, bats, bed bugs, birds, stink bugs and fleas.
 We can also assist with larger pests, including raccoons.

 A thriving, healthy garden is something to be proud of, and we want to help you protect it.
-To schedule your pest inspection or learn more about the services we offer, contact a Pestech representative today.
+To schedule your pest inspection or learn more about the services we offer, contact a Pestech representative today to schedule your pest inspection in Orange County, Dutchess County and throughout New York.